 Northeast Whitewater is a small, locally owned whitewater rafting adventure company and guide service, located in the beautiful and pristine Moosehead Lake Region of Maine.
-After husband and wife team, Jeremy and Jessica Hargreaves worked for one of the largest whitewater rafting companies in Maine, we left to start our own business with the goal of providing quality, personalized trips in the Maine outdoors and to bring value to the product, through exceptional service and relationship building.
+Stay with us in our campground and yurts, peruse our gift shop stocked with moose gifts, apparel and an assortment of “camp stuff”.
+Northeast Whitewater provides quality, personalized trips in the Maine outdoors and while bringing value to the product, through exceptional service and relationship building.
 Northeast Whitewater hopes to exceed your expectations!